Title: Pastor; co-founder of Ocean City, New Jersey; the "Marrying Parson"

 Rev. William H. Burrel, the "Marrying Preacher"

 William H. Burrell was born about 1822, one of 12 children who were grandchildren of a captain in the American Revolution.
-Census records indicate that he was born in northern New Jersey and resided in various locations in Pennsylvania before finally settling in Camden, NJ.
+Census records indicate that he was born in northern New Jersey and resided in various locations in Pennsylvania before finally settling in Camden, New Jersey.

 In 1881, the Ocean City Tabernacle was built.
-The wooden structure stood until being destroyed by a hurricane in 1944.
-It was rebuilt in 1957 and, with further renovations and additions, the house of worship continues to provide interdenominational religious services for summer visitors to the shore town to this day.
+The wooden structure stood as a meeting place for over 60 years until it was destroyed by a hurricane in 1944.
+It was rebuilt in 1957 and had had further renovations and additions.
+As a house of worship, it continues to provide interdenominational church services for summer visitors to the shore town to this day.

 It is reported that he married thousands, often having several couples waiting in his parlor to tie the knot.
-In June 1891 the Philadelphia Inquirer ran a short article titled “Two Odd Marriages”.
-One of the marriages, performed by Rev. Burrell united a groom whose age was given as 72 and his bride age 18.
-The passing of the Lloyd Bill cut into the Reverend’s wedding business, but by that time he had made a substantial living and was able to retire.
+In June 1891 the Philadelphia Inquirer ran a short article titled “Two Odd Marriages.”
+One of the marriages performed by the parson united a groom whose age was given as 72 and his bride’s age as 18.
+The passing of the Lloyd Bill cut into William’s wedding business, but by that time he had made a substantial living and was able to retire.
 He was careful to assert that he never knowingly performed the ceremony for underage parties.

 Japanese maple tree in front of a monument at Mount Moriah Cemetery